 The Company's full Board of Directors (the "Board") consists of ten Directors.
 The Board is divided into three classes, with Classes I and II each having three Directors and Class III having four Directors.
 The Directors in each class serve for a three-year term and until their successors are duly elected and qualified.
-The terms of each class expire at successive Annual Meetings to that the stockholders elect one class of Directors at each Annual Meeting.
-Currently, Class I, Class III and Class III terms expire in 2010, 2008, and 2009, respectively.
+The terms of each class expire at successive Annual Meetings so that the stockholders elect one class of Directors at each Annual Meeting.
+Currently, Class I, Class II and Class III terms expire in 2010, 2008, and 2009, respectively.
 The current composition of the Board, and the Director nominees for terms expiring in 2011, is listed below.
 All three nominees are current members of the Board.
-All properly executed proxies will be voted for these nominees with such instructions.
-Should any nominee become u nable or unwilling to serve, the proxies will be voted for the election of such person, as shall be recommended by the Board.
+All properly executed proxies will be voted for these nominees unless contrary instructions are properly made, in which case the proxy will be voted or withheld in accordance with such instructions.
+Should any nominee become unable or unwilling to serve, the proxies will be voted for the election of such person, as shall be recommended by the Board.
 The Board has no reason to believe that the persons listed as nominees will be unable to serve.
 The current composition of the Board is:

-Class II Directors (term expiring at the 2008 Annual Meeting and nominated to serve until the 2011 Annual Meeting) Robert J. Kolesar Douglas D. Dirks Richard W. Blakey Class III Directors (serving until the 2009 Annual Meeting) Ronald F. Mosher Katherine W. Ong Michael D. Rumbolz
+Class II Directors (term expiring at the 2008 Annual Meeting and nominated to Robert J. Kolesar serve until the 2011 Annual Meeting)

+Douglas D. Dirks Richard W. Blakey

+Class III Directors (serving until the 2009 Annual Meeting) Ronald F. Mosher

+Katherine W. Ong Michael D. Rumbolz Valerie R. Glenn